 Q: What is the news from the most recent meeting for SHF sponsors?

-A: The 2015 SHF breakfast in Saguenay was a very successful meeting.
-Along with AATF Past-President Ann Sunderland and SHF Secretary Angelica Vickers, the SHF sponsors spoke about participation in events outside of the classroom, common practices for induction ceremonies, and new items offered by the SHF that can help strengthen and improve SHF chapters and ceremonies.
+A: The 2016 SHF breakfast in Austin, Texas was a very successful meeting.
+Along with AATF Past-President Ann Sunderland and national SHF President Sharon Rapp, and incoming President Abbe Guillet, the SHF sponsors spoke about participation in events outside of the classroom, common practices for induction ceremonies, and new items offered by the SHF that can help strengthen and improve SHF chapters and ceremonies.
 The SHF is still in the process of researching and creating a custom SHF banner and SHF log book for induction ceremonies.

 Q: How are grades to be handled in determining eligibility for invitation to membership?